mevdschee/php-crud-api/README.md

 ## Atomic increment (for counters)

 Incrementing a numeric field of a record is done with the PATCH method (non-numeric fields are ignored).
 Decrementing can be done using a negative increment value.
-The call returns the rows affected.
 To add '2' to the field 'visitors' in the 'events' table for record with primary key '1', execute:

 ```